spiwokv/Fourier-Transform-Understanding-by-R/README.md

 sum(y1*y2)
 ```

-You get reasonably low number (approx. 60).
+You get reasonably low number.
 You can try different frequencies and you should observe a similar trend.
 The only exception is when both frequencies become close to each other or same:

 ```R
 plot(x, y1*y1, ylim=c(-1,1), type="l")